barryclark/jekyll-now/_posts/2016-12-14-visual-interactive-guide-basics-neural-networks.md

 </div>

-Here we can see the actual price value, the predicted price value, and the difference between them.
-Then we'll need to sum up the difference so we have a number that tells us how much error there is in this prediction model.
+Here we can see the <span class="y_">actual price value</span>, the <span class="y">predicted price value</span>, and the <span class="error-value">difference between them</a>.
+Then we'll need to average these differences so we have a number that tells us how much error there is in this prediction model.
 The problem is, the 3rd row has -63 as its value.
 We have to deal with this negative value if we want to use the difference between the prediction and price as our error measuring stick.
 That's one reason why we introduce an additional column that shows the error squared, thus getting rid of the negative value.

 This is now our definition of doing better -- a better model is one that has less error.
-Total error is measured as the average of the errors for each point in our data set.
+Error is measured as the average of the errors for each point in our data set.
 For each point, the error is measured by the difference between the actual value and the predicted value, raised to the power of 2.
 This is called [Mean Square Error](http://mste.illinois.edu/patel/amar430/meansquare.html).
 Using it as a guide to train our model makes it our **loss function** (also, **cost function**).

 Now that we defined our measuring stick for what makes a better model, let's experiment with a couple more weight values and compare them with our average pick: